1978 Pacific typhoon season: Typhoon Rita (Kading)

-Tropical Depression 28 developed October 15.
-Three and a half days later, it strengthened into a tropical storm.
-Rita became a typhoon late on October 19.
+On October 15, a tropical depression formed in the far-eastern portions of the basin, gaining the designation number 28 by the JTWC.
+Three and a half days later, it strengthened into Tropical Storm Rita, becoming a typhoon late on October 19.
 Rita reached Category 5 status on October 23, reaching a minimum central pressure of 878 millibars on October 25, only 8 milibars higher than Typhoon Tip's record set in 1979.
 After spending over three consecutive days at that intensity, Rita weakened to a Category 4 and smashed ashore on Luzon.
 Rita stayed a typhoon during its entire passage over the Philippines and emerged into the South China Sea as a minimal typhoon.
 Rita then decayed slowly and dissipated as a depression near the coast of Vietnam.
 The typhoon caused considerable damage and loss of life in the Philippines, though exact numbers are unknown.